kubeflow/website/content/en/docs/components/pipelines/v2/installation/quickstart.md

 The above code consists of the following parts:

-* In the first part, the following lines create a [lightweight Python component][lightweight-python-component] by using the `@dsl.component` decorator:
+* In the first part, the following lines create a [Lightweight Python Component][lightweight-python-component] by using the `@dsl.component` decorator:
   ```python
   @dsl.component
   def addition_component(num1: int, num2: int) -> int: